0n0w1c/Ore-ganizer/readme.md

 #### Important notes:
 * Undo/redo is not supported
-* Will replace existing resources
+* Will replace existing resources when placing Resource drills and pumpjacks
 * Cargo Ships: Placing the Resource oil rig on offshore oil removes the offshore oil

 ---